WXRF

-WXRF (1590 AM) is a radio station licensed to serve Guayama, Puerto Rico.
-The station is part of the Borinquen Radio News Network and is owned and operated by Grupo AM Puerto Rico, and features programming from CNN en Español.
+WXRF (1590 AM), branded on-air as Radio Guayama is a radio station licensed to serve Guayama, Puerto Rico.
+The station is part of the WAPA Radio News Network and is owned and operated by NotiRadio Broadcasting, LLC, and features programming from CNN en Español.
 It airs a Spanish-language News/Talk format.
 The station is shared with translator station W280FS 103.9 FM also in Guayama.

 Call letters

 The station was assigned the WGYA call letters by the Federal Communications Commission (FCC) on March 24, 2014.
 It changed back to its original WXRF call sign on August 2, 2017.